OUR GUIDED GAY RAINFOREST TOUR

 If visiting El Yunque, we recommend going early.
 This avoids the crowds and its less likely to rain in the morning typically.
 (If it is raining, its best to postpone your trip, as the trails will be too slippery).
-El Yunque offers groomed trails leading to La Mina waterfall, and hiking trails for all levels.
+El Yunque offers groomed trails leading to La Mina waterfall (as of this writing La Mina is closed), and hiking trails for all levels.
 You can find a list of the trails, and descriptions here.

 We recommend ideally getting there at 8am (about 45 minutes drive from our location).
-Visit La Mina trail first as its the most popular and later in the day will be full of hikers.
+Visit La Mina trail first as its the most popular and later in the day will be full of hikers (currently closed).
 Feel free to dip into the waterfall.
 Later, visit the welcome center.
 The most interesting thing is the 20 minute movie, narrated by Benicio del Torro.
 It alternates from Spanish to English versions, so go to the theater upon arrival to the El Portal visitor center (welcome center) to see when the next version that you would like to see starts.
 The El Portal can also be rented for your destination wedding!
-To ensure the park is open, its always best to check the National Park System website
+Remember you must have a reservation for El Yunque.
+And to ensure the park is open, its always best to check the National Park System website

 A variety of other hikes can be found at Puerto Rico Day Trips website.
 We recommend using this website for up to date info on tours in general and things to do in Puerto Rico.
 Some of our favorites are Las Tinajas (easier with a guide), El Hippie, and Gozalandia (about a 145 drive compared to the others, about a 1 hour drive)